-Incontinence after brain injury is a common TBI side effect that can often be improved with the right approach.
+Incontinence is a common secondary effect after brain injury that can often be improved with the right approach.

 In today’s article, we’ll discuss how the brain controls bladder and bowel function, and what you can do to minimize accidental leaking.

 Incontinence is the involuntary loss of control over the bladder or bowels, or both.
 It occurs when the connection between the bladder and the brain is disrupted, among other reasons.